-Significant educational benefits should result from curriculum Internet use including access to information from around the world and the ability to communicate widely and to publish using a variety of media.
+Significant educational benefits should result from curriculum internet use including access to information from around the world and the ability to communicate widely and to publish using a variety of media.
 Internet use should be planned, task-orientated and educational within a regulated and managed environment.
-Directed and successful Internet use will also reduce the opportunities for activities of dubious worth.
+Directed and successful internet use will also reduce the opportunities for activities of dubious worth.

 Staff are guided that, in relation to the age and maturity of the pupils (particularly, therefore, at primary and prep level), when setting a task, such as homework, which involves internet research, this must not simply be an open-ended request (such as 'find out six facts about Henry VIII').
 Instead, staff will research suitable and safe websites where pupils can undertake their research and will provide the pupils with a selection of website addresses.
-Where possible, these are provided electronically as hyperlinks, to be sure that pupils are taken to the correct destination.
 Children are also taught to evaluate the content of a site and choose the one most appropriate to their needs.